admb-project/admb-examples/spatial-models/the-geostatistical-approach/README.md

 ### Phases

 Each parameter to be estimated has an associated "phase" in ADMB.
 In latent variable models you should first estimate fixed effects (β) and measurement error (σ).
-In the second phase you estimate parameters associated with the latent random field (σe and a).
-In the first phase σe and a will be fixed to their initial values (whatever you set that to be).
+In the second phase you estimate parameters associated with the latent random field (σ<sub>e</sub> and a).
+In the first phase σ<sub>e</sub> and a will be fixed to their initial values (whatever you set that to be).